phil-levis/dam-bigmem25/main.typ

 Computational logic does not suffer from this issue as each stage restores the digital signal.
 For DRAM, the primary constraint is the cost of etching the high aspect-ratio capacitors and the complex transistor geometry that guarantees low leakage.
-More advanced nodes decrease the physical size of DRAM cells, but not the per-transistor cost.
-We can continue to make larger DRAM DIMMs, but their per-byte cost does not decrease.#footnote([3D DRAM promises to improve bit density but the cost of manufacturing is still unknown.])
+More advanced nodes decrease the physical size of DRAM cells, but not the per-memory-cell cost.
+We can continue to make larger DRAM DIMMs, but their per-byte cost does not decrease.#footnote([3D DRAM promises to improve bit density but its cost is unknown.])

 The primary takeaway from these limits is that enormous memories will be enormously expensive.
 On-chip caches will not grow faster than chip area, and modern server processors are already huge (AMD SP5 is 5,428mm#super("2")).